 For those interested in uncovering the mysterious past of haunted buildings, Phoenix is one city that will certainly not disappoint.
 There are plenty of haunted buildings and ghastly ghost stories to satisfy your curiosity!

-13 - Hotel San Carlos aka Crowne PlazaBook a Room
+1. Hotel San Carlos aka Crowne Plaza

-12 - Orpheum Theatre
+2. Orpheum Theatre

-11 - Saguaro Boulevard
+3. Saguaro Boulevard

-Pieces of her body were then hidden in a variety of different places throughout a house here on Saguaro Boulevard.
+Pieces of her body were then hidden throughout a house here on Saguaro Boulevard.
 This is believed to be what is now causing the paranormal activity in the area.

 Locals have reported hearing crying and screaming without being able to trace the source.
-Some also claim to have seen an apparition of the little girl outside the house in question and she is always scared and attempting to run away.
+Some also claim to have seen an apparition of the little girl outside the house in question, and she is always scared and attempting to run away.

-10 - Deer Valley School
+4. Deer Valley School

 All in all, this is one creepy school!

-9 - Glendale Pizza Hut
+5. Glendale Pizza Hut

 Among the many reports of unexplained activity have been claims that faucets in the bathrooms turn on and off by themselves and that customers have heard children laughing or babies crying when there are no children in the store.

 However, these days the most famous guest staying at the hotel is a ghostly one!
 People often report seeing a female spirit drifting around the hotel.

-Staff also say that they frequently receive calls from phone extensions within the hotel that either do not exist or have been disconnected for years!
+Staff also say that they frequently receive calls from phone extensions within the hotel that either do not exist or have been disconnected for years!CHECK AVAILABILITY

-7 - Highland Junior High School
+7. Highland Junior High School

-She is not a former student of the school, but rather a little girl who was killed on the farmland that the school was built on.
-Legend has it that she was killed by her own father when he ran her over with his tractor by accident.
+She is not a former student of the school but rather a little girl who was killed on the farmland where the school was built on.
+Legend has it that she was killed by her father when he ran her over with his tractor by accident.

-6 - Superstition Mountains
+8. Superstition Mountains

-With a name like the Superstition Mountains, how could they not be haunted?
-This is rumored to be the location of ‘the Lost Dutchman’s Mine’ which is believed to not only be cursed but to have spirits who stand guard over it.
+How could they not be haunted with a name like the Superstition Mountains?
+This is rumored to be the location of ‘the Lost Dutchman’s Mine,’ which is believed to be cursed and has spirits who stand guard over it.